Learning Contextually-Adaptive Rewards via Calibrated Features: User Study

-Given demonstration of our approach's benefits in simulated human experiments, we ask: can real humans effectively respond to contextual feature queries to teach their personal contextual preferences?
-Since user contextual preferences lack ground truth definitions, participants subjectively evaluate whether labeling increasing amounts of queries leads to better contextual preference capture.
+\section{User Study}

-\subsection{User Study}
+Given the demonstrated benefits of our approach in simulation, we ask: can real humans label contextual feature queries to teach their personal contextual preferences?
+To investigate, we had participants label contextual feature queries and compare calibrated feature representations trained with varying query amounts, revealing whether increasing labeled input improves preference capture.

-We conducted an in-person, IRB-approved study with 12 participants (7F/5M, ages 22-65, avg=29), each paid \$25 for 70-90 minute sessions.
-Participants taught their contextual preferences for two \textit{Utensil} environment features, human distance and stove distance, (with discretized contexts for visualization purposes), with feature order counterbalanced.
-After an orientation on contextual feature queries and a familiarization round (50 queries for laptop distance from \textit{Cup} environment), participants completed two experimental rounds (100 queries each).
-See App.
-D for study details.
+We conducted an in-person, IRB-approved study with 12 participants (7F/5M, aged 22-65, avg=29) recruited from the campus community, each paid \$25 for 70-90 minute sessions.
+Participants taught their contextual preferences for two \textit{Utensil} environment features, \textit{human} and \textit{stove}, with feature order counterbalanced and contexts discretized for visualization purposes.
+After instruction on contextual feature queries and a familiarization round (50 queries for \textit{laptop} feature in \textit{Cup} environment), participants completed the two experimental rounds (100 queries each).
+More details about the surveys and user interface can be found in App.~\ref{app:user-procedures} \&~\ref{app:user-guis}.

 \para{Manipulated variable.} For each feature, we trained calibrated features using three different datasets: the first 25 queries, first 50, and all 100.
-Participants inspected and evaluated four unlabeled models using a graphical user interface: these calibrated feature variants and the uncalibrated base feature.
+Participants used a graphical user interface to inspect and evaluate four unlabeled models: these calibrated feature variants and the uncalibrated base feature.